Trade ASX stocks and ETFs with a flat $5 brokerage fee and a low minimum investment of just $100.Read more…

 - There's no inactivity or monthly fee for the basic account.

 With dozens of brokers competing for space in Australia’s market, it’s not easy to find a new angle.
 However, Australia’s newest ASX share trading platform has a few features that do just that.

-Superhero officially launched on Monday with a flat $5 brokerage fee on all Australian shares and minimum investments starting from just $100.
+Superhero officially launched in September 2020 with a flat $5 brokerage fee on all Australian shares and minimum investments starting from just $100.

 The flat fee structure makes it the cheapest ASX share trading platform on the market* and half the price of the lowest rate offered by Australia’s most popular broker, CommSec.

 However at first glance, it's the clean design elements of the platform that help it stand out from other ASX trading apps in Australia.